Phila-Dyantyi/Juice-Jacking/README.md

 # Juice Jacking
 To raise cybersecurity awareness, by developing an application that will retrieve data from a mobile phone when plugged into a charging station, using the data channels of the phone, without the permission or knowledge of the mobile phone owner.
 This is called Juice Jacking.
-Report and describe in your research what the concept of Juice Jacking, International and national statistics on Juice Jacking, develop minimum viable counter measures to mitigate data theft on a mobile phone data.

 ######HOW TO RUN THE CODE